top of page

 Step 1: Identify 10 prospective referral partners

-Open this outreach tracker templates and click "File" --> "Make a copy"
+To start, download this outreach tracker template below and click "File" --> "Make a copy"

 Then, go on to Google, and search the following terms:

-Step 2: Make contact with those ten people and share your offer, while also arranging a short meeting
+Step 2: Make contact with those 10 people

 Let's quickly differentiate between your offer and your value proposition.